HubRise/website/content/en/faqs.md

 For chains of 6 locations or more, the monthly subscription fee is decreasing according to the following scale:

 - Locations 1 to 5: €35
-- Locations 6 to 50: €29
+- Locations 6 to 30: €30
-- Locations 51 and more: €25
+- Locations 31 and more: €27

-For example, for a chain of 12 locations, the subscription will be at the normal fee for the first 5 locations, then at the decreasing fee for the next 7.
+For example, for a chain of 12 locations, the subscription will be €35 for the first 5 locations, then €30 for the next 7.

 #### Dark Kitchen

-Dark Kitchens are locations that use multiple Uber Eats, Deliveroo, etc., accounts.
-The fees are as follows:
+Dark Kitchens are restaurants with multiple virtual brands.
+On HubRise, a Dark Kitchen is a location connected to several Uber Eats, Deliveroo, etc., accounts.

+The following rates apply to Dark Kitchens:

 - **Setup fee**: €25 per Uber Eats, Deliveroo, etc., account.